Director, Governance and Legal Services

 A student may attend the meeting at which the allegations are considered, including by electronic means by prior arrangement and with the agreement of the chair.
 If a student is not present at the meeting within 10 minutes of the nominated time for consideration of the student's case, the misconduct committee may proceed to determine the matter in the student’s absence, though the misconduct committee must take into account any written submissions provided by the student prior to the meeting date and time.

-If the student is present, the student must be given the opportunity to ask questions of any person interviewed by the committee and may present any facts, evidence, documents or oral submissions relevant to the allegation(s).
+If the student is present, the student must be given the opportunity to ask questions of any person interviewed by the committee, subject to the conditions outlined below, and may present any facts, evidence, documents or oral submissions relevant to the allegation(s).

 Where the student is unable to attend a meeting, an appropriately authorised representative may attend the meeting in the student's place, and has the same rights of audience as the student.
 The student is not entitled to have a legal representative (being a person who holds a degree or other formal qualifications in law and/or a person who has been admitted as a lawyer in any Australian jurisdiction) present during the meeting.